canada-ca/OS-Advisory_Conseil-SO/1_About.md

 All meetings will be open for anyone to attend.
 All resources will be shared through our Github page which is open to non-GC members.

-_Frequency_

-The CTO-OSAB meets the third Wednesday of every month, with the option for the committee to meet more frequently as required.

-_Working groups_

-Domain specific working groups will be established on an as needed basis to manage the effective operation of open source tools within the government.
-Each working group consists of a lead responsible for reporting back to the CTO-OSAB on a quarterly basis through a written and/ or verbal report.
-All reports will be made publicly available.

-_Location_

-Unless otherwise agreed, the room for in-person participation is in Ottawa.

-_Participation_

-Recognizing that membership will include members not located in Ottawa, the Treasury Board Secretariat (TBS) will arrange for remote participation via teleconference or videoconference and reserve a room for in-person participation, unless no member participates in person.

  _Decision-making_

 As this is an advisory board, there will be no formal decision making rules.
 However, consensus on reports provided to EARB will be encouraged.